From Miscarriage to Ministry: How Faith Carried Us Through the Storm 💔➡️🙏

 A conversation between Jake & Monica Pietrzyk, guests; and Devaughn Williamson, host.

-Jake encouraged people not to overcomplicate God’s will.
-He said, if it brings God glory and it's something you genuinely want to do, walk in that.
-God will close the wrong doors.
-Monica, on the other hand, reminded us that it’s okay—even beautiful—to depend fully on God.
+On the other hand, Monica reminds people that it is absolutely okay to fully depend on God.
 She realized she had spent much of her life striving to be “enough,” only to learn that Jesus already did the heavy lifting.
-There’s so much freedom in letting go of performance and simply abiding in Him.
+She experienced such freedom when she disconnected from having to perform and simply abiding in Him.

 If Jake & Monica’s story inspired you, consider sharing it with someone who needs encouragement.
 And I encourage you to partner with Faith Ignite to help bring more stories of hope to the world.
 Together, we can spread messages of God's faithfulness to those who need it most.